Just Tell Me What to Buy:

 While I’ll recommend specific products in this guide based on reliability, performance, and value, it’s perfectly fine to swap brands or models based on what your shop carries.

-The only item that might be harder to find locally is the xDeep Zen backplate and wing — it's excellent, but many shops can special order it if needed.
+The only item that might be harder to find locally is the xDeep Zen backplate and wing.
+It's excellent, but many shops can special order it if needed.
 Everything else you see here is either widely available or has an easy local substitute.

 Here’s the Gear I’d Actually Buy